roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  He sunk his cock into her pussy, his hands on her hips as he bore into her.
 He moaned, feeling her perfect pussy for the first time.
 Little did Cori know it wouldn't be the last.
 He took his time, savoring the feel of her wrapped around him.
 He ran his hands along her ribs and cupped her breasts.
 He kissed the back of her neck and put his fingers in her mouth.
 He stroked her hair and lightly traced his fingers down her back.
 Cori couldn't believe this heavy-set, balding 50-year-old man was getting her hot, but he was.
 He didn't have the body, but he had some moves.
 He was firm but gentle, in control but not forceful.
 He pulled his cock out of her slowly, spread her ass cheeks and gently pressed against her anus, which opened willingly, squeezing tightly around him.
 He had a full 15 minutes left on his time and was now showing terrific control and stamina.
 He fucked her with slow, long thrusts, telling her how beautiful she was, how hot she was.
 She thanked him and drove her hips back against him, wishing he'd fuck her pussy some more.
 He must have sensed that's what she wanted, because he pulled out of her ass and stuck his cock back into her smoldering snatch.

  Hugh sensed Cori's growing arousal and picked up the pace, poking her with shorter, harder thrusts that increased the friction on her clit and made her breasts bobble back and forth with her nipples rubbing against the carpet.
 Cori's mouth was open and she was panting, telling him "Yes, more, faster."
 Like an engine, he just kept going, maintaining his rhythmic pace, stoking her fire, igniting little sparks inside her pussy, the heat growing, the sparks becoming electrical jolts as the sensitive nerves in her clit fired non-stop.
 Pleasure coursed through her.
 She cried out and came as tremors racked her body with an intensity she didn't expect.
 Her pussy tightened around him like a velvet sleeve and the moist heat made his cock expand and finally burst.
 He pulled out just in time and Cori wheeled around, catching it on her tongue and lips, then covering his cock and devouring the rest of his load.
-Report_Story #5